rrbanda/chbox/README.md

-# chbox
+# ChBox

+### Customize the chbox image

-To build image run below commands
+To build a custom chbox image derived from quay.io/centos-bootc/centos-bootc:stream9, use the Containerfile in this repo, then run

 ` podman build -t quay.io/your-repo/your-os:tag . `